LastDemon99/Old-School-FFA/README.md

 InfinityScript Version: 1.5

 Description:
 This script recreate a game mode from another COD.
-Spawn players with two weapons by default..
-Skorpion & USP .45, the players can find weapons and perks in the map in the designated points, these items are random each level.
+Spawn players with two weapons by default, Skorpion & USP .45, the players can find weapons and perks in the map in the designated points, these items are random each level.